A bad website design that is killing your business is a powerful hook! It should at least make you ask yourself the question.

 But you may not think that you have a bad website design at all.
 Yours looks fa-bu-lous!
 It’s got a really eye-catching image and tells your customer all about what you do.
 How could that possibly be wrong?

-Many of the business owners we talk to complain that their website isn't generating the leads and enquiries they expect.
-But almost all of them fail to realise that they are suffering from bad website design
+Many of the Fire and Security directors we talk to complain that their website isn’t generating the leads and enquiries they expected.
+But almost all of them fail to realise that they are suffering from bad website design.

 The clue is in the job title – a web designer’s specialty lies in the design of the website.
 Now, don’t get me wrong, the design is a critical element that provides the first WOW! when a human arrives at your site.
 However, a sexy website does not automatically mean it is successful at generating enquiries and customers.